 Recommended Nearby Tours

-- Insider Tour – This company offers a wide range of extremely well-reviewed tours (including Jewish Berlin, Third Reich Berlin, Cold War Berlin, and more) and their meeting point in East Berlin is conveniently outside the Zoologischer Garten Train Station, an 11-minute walk (0.5 mile) from the hotel.
+- Insider Tour – This company offers a wide range of extremely well-reviewed tours (including Jewish Berlin, Third Reich Berlin, Cold War Berlin, and more) and their meeting point in East Berlin is conveniently outside the Zoologischer Garten Train Station, a 10-minute walk (0.5 mile) from the hotel.

 - Trabi Safari – One of the quirkier options and a must for any motorheads is to drive around the city in a Trabant, the car of the Soviet Union.
 You’ll see the multicolored little vehicles around and about, and navigating Berlin’s streets in one will give you more of a sense of real life in the GDR than just about anything else.
 Tour starts from Zimmerstrasse (opposite the Topographie des Terrors), 30 minutes via public transport.